 Even with the best planning, it’s still necessary to improvise to solve unexpected problems when coding.
 That’s why the practice of continuous integration (code that’s regularly integrated into a shared version control repository) is so important with modern coding techniques.
 The continuous integration mechanism automates the process of unit testing and can achieve 75-90% code coverage without human intervention.

 MVD’s tend to be creative, yet do not want their experiments to get in the

 way of application development.
 They can spin up a scratch org quickly, work on functionality, test, integrate code into the version control repository and finally, delete the org.
-Scratch orgs are perfect, configurable and short-term Salesforce development environments that drive productivity, facilitate testing automation and continuous integration.
+Scratch orgs are perfect, configurable, and short-term Salesforce development environments that drive productivity, and facilitate testing automation and continuous integration.

 3) Deploy Deltas to Avoid Hitting the Governor Limits

 Deployments are a big deal in Salesforce development projects.
 Although there are valid reasons for that reputation, we strongly disagree.
 When deploying applications, teams are restricted to a file size of 39MB, which is applicable to all kinds of deployment tools such as changesets, metadata API, Force.com IDE, and ANT migration tools.
 By deploying the changes (delta) of the metadata components, delta-based deployments are fast, robust, and error-free.

 While coding does require good instincts, you can’t solely rely on them.
 Developers can end up being either off the mark or completely wrong by using instinct alone.
 That’s why it’s important for developers to use metrics to make informed decisions.
 For example, information on apex test failures, code coverage, PMD, and deployment status can help improve the quality and pace of the development cycle.
 Continuous integration tools will provide these types of statistics and offer additional insights.

 5) Schedule Data Loads